openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

      zfs create -o com.sun:auto-snapshot=false  rpool/tmp
      chmod 1777 /mnt/tmp

    Note that the reason why we are not fully seperating everything like we did in Ubuntu is because dnf will fail to install or update certain packages if we create too many datasets.
+An example of one such package is filesystem, which fails to install if other ZFS datasets are created.

    The primary goal of this dataset layout is to separate the OS from user data.
 This allows the root filesystem to be rolled back without rolling